linshengqi/LSBluetoothManager/README.md

 # LSBluetoothManager
-A Simple BLE Demo Base Running On iPhone And Peripheral
+A Simple BLE Demo Running On iPhone And Peripheral

 ## 1. 概念